raspberrypilearning/python-quick-reaction-game/worksheet.md

 	```python
 	from random import uniform
 	```
-    `uniform` allows for the random selection of a decimal (floating point) number from a range of numbers.
+    Here, `uniform` allows for the random selection of a decimal (floating point) number from a range of numbers.

 1. Then locate the line `sleep(5)` and amend it so that it reads: